-Once milestones are finalized, the Program's funding will be awarded in an agreement between CalOSBA and the Authorized Representative.
-The agreement will contain standard terms and conditions and specify the award amount, the reporting and invoicing requirements, scope of work and milestones that will be used to evaluate recipient progress during the performance period of the agreement.
-In the case of group submissions, the Authorized Representative will enter into separate sub-agreements with each of the Centers in their group (if applicable).
+Once milestones are finalized, funds will be awarded in an agreement between CalOSBA and the Authorized Representative.
+The agreement will contain standard terms and conditions, the award amount, the reporting and invoicing requirements, scope of work and milestones that will be used to evaluate grantee progress during the performance period of the agreement.
+In the case of group submissions, the Authorized Representative will enter into separate subagreements with each of the Centers in their group (if applicable).